Lumiform

 • Incompetence

-Prevent mechanical failures through regular and thorough inspections done by qualified safety officers.
+Prevent mechanical failures with regular and thorough crane inspections

 • Two blocking

-It happens when an uppermost hoist line part comes into contact with the upper block boom tip.
-It increases the tension on the line resulting in falling loads.
+Two blocking is when an uppermost hoist line part comes into contact with the upper block boom tip, increasing tension on the line and causing loads to fall

 • Slipping